De sangre chicana: Reception

 Several reviews noted that despite its title, the protagonists' condition as Chicanos was ultimately little addressed, with David E. Wilt in The Mexican Film Bulletin stating that "there isn't a lot of talk about racism or discrimination."
 The book ¡Quiero ver sangre!: Historia ilustrada del cine de luchadores said of the film, "The 'Chicano' condition of the protagonists is little addressed.
 The mentioned takes of the border remain in fairground fights."

 David Maciel in El Norte: The U.S.-Mexican Border in Contemporary Cinema said, "It is obvious the plot has little or no relation to reality even in the most elementary sense.
 The exaggerated stereotypes of the main characters are highly improbable and the plot has little to do with the most basic social issues affecting the present-day Chicano.
 The importance of De Sangre Chicana is that the subplots developed and the caricatures represented in the story are reflective of past general Mexican attitudes towards Chicanos.
 The film conveys much more about Mexican stereotypes of Chicanos than about the contemporary Chicano reality."
-Maciel is also surprised "that despite press coverage of the Chicano social struggle and its leaders received, no other Mexican films" besides this film and 1974's Chicano "focused solely on the Chicano struggle of the late 1960s and 1970s.
+Maciel was surprised "that despite press coverage of the Chicano social struggle and its leaders received, no other Mexican films" besides this film and 1974's Chicano "focused solely on the Chicano struggle of the late 1960s and 1970s.
 Mexican cinema almost totally ignored a major social movement that took place largely in the Southwest of the United States and touched its own northern border."

 Charles M. Tatum in Chicano popular culture described the film as one of the films made by the Mexican film industry about the border, but that they "seem designed to appeal to the emotions of a mass audience and generally avoid serious consideration of the complexity of border problems and issues."

 Wilt ultimately stated that from a production standpoint, "the acting and production values of De sangre chicana are fine", saying that the direction "doesn't try anything fancy, but [the] work is satisfactory. […] The San Antonio locations are effective.
 Overall, a fairly decent piece of work."